webbrandon/base/README.md

 # Generating A Rust Cli Autocomplete SubCommand At Build

-This is a demo of how you can create an autocomplete subcommand based on your cli's subcommand and flag options at build time.
+This is a demo of how you can create an autocomplete subcommand based on your cli's subcommand and flag options at build time for various shells.

 ### What I will use:
 I will be using several crates which are currently considered to be the best in